-Anniversary of 9/11 Brings Need for Emergency Preparedness to Mind
+Anniversary of 9/11 brings need for emergency preparedness to mind

 They have 28 active members.
 You may wonder why I am including this information in my preparedness article.
 The Clinton Fire Protection District covers an area of 72 square miles, with a population of just over 4000.

-We provide fire, emergency medical service (EMS) and rescue to three municipalities which includes a 6-mile portion of I-43.
-We currently have 45 active members in Fire and EMS.
+We provide fire, emergency medical service (EMS) and rescue to three municipalities and includes a 6-mile portion of I43.
+We currently have 45 active members in fire and EMS.
 Do you see the similarities?
 We are within major flight patterns of multiple major and local airports.

 We have several heavily used freeways and highways within or bordering our response area.
 Are we prepared?
 Can we be prepared enough?
 Do we have enough manpower and time to make these preparations?